 The use is part of a contractual agreement between the University and a government agency, a private business, or another educational institution, and the agreement has been reviewed for consistency with University policy relative to competition with the private sector and unrelated business income by the administrative head of the related unit with the assistance of the Office of University Counsel.

 The use is by official visitors to the University and is appropriate to the purpose of the visit.

 The use is in connection with a public service activity and the equipment does not exist elsewhere or is not reasonably otherwise available to the user.

 Additionally, the facility director or equipment supervisor may establish a user fee when appropriate.
-Such a fee must be approved in accordance with the University’s Services and Activities procedures.
+Such a fee must be approved in accordance with the University’s New or Expanded Services and Activities procedure.